Orange-OpenSource/ods-ios/THIRD-PARTY.md

 *BottomSheet* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/lucaszischka/BottomSheet).

+### SwiftUI-Flow

+Copyright (c) 2023 Laszlo Teveli
+*SwiftUI-Flow* is distributed under the terms and conditions ot the [MIT License](http://opensource.org/licenses/MIT).

+You may download the source code on the [following website](https://github.com/tevelee/SwiftUI-Flow).

+## In Application

 ### Parma